mlevy2525/P3PO/README.md

 # P3-PO: Prescriptive Point Priors for Visuo-Spatial Generalization of Robot Policies

+- This work is forked from https://github.com/siddhanthaldar/BAKU/tree/main.
+Please refer to the BAKU paper for more information on training etc.

 ## Installation
 The first thing you'll need to do is clone the environment.
 Once this is done you will set up the conda environment and download the submodules.